JuniorTak/htf/README.md

-# juniortak.github.io
+# htf
-This is a simple initiation on github
+Initiation on GitHub